Code-Institute-Submissions/Into-Scent/README.md

 1. HTML5: Used for structuring and presenting content on the website.
 2. CSS3: Used to style the website.
 3. jQuery & JavaScript: Used for modal and navbar.
-3. Bootstrap: A frontend framework to build a responsive and moblie-first website and get support for JavaScript plugins.
+3. Bootstrap: A frontend framework to build a responsive and mobile-first website and get support for JavaScript plugins.
-4. GitHub: Used to creat and store the source code for the project.
+4. GitHub: Used to create and store the source code for the project.
-5. Balsamiq: For careating a wireframe to generate my idea for this project.
+5. Balsamiq: For creating a wireframe to generate my idea for this project.

 ## Testing

-The code was tested in the followings;
+The code was tested in the followings:

--The W3C Markup Validation Service
+- The W3C Markup Validation Service
--The W3C CSS Validation Service
+- The W3C CSS Validation Service

 ## Deployment